-- Q. Define formatting a text. - Q. What is the default font / font size of text in a MS Word 2010 document? - Q. What do you mean by highlighting text? - O. What is the difference between bold and italic format of the text?
+- Q. Define formatting a text.

+- Q. What is the default font / font size of text in a Word 2019 document?

+- Q. What do you mean by highlighting text?

+- Q. What is the difference between bold and italic format of the text?

 - O. What are text effects?

 - Q. Define text alignment.

 - Q. What are the different types of text alignment options?

 - Q. Why is shading added to text?

 - Q. What does Change Case option do?

-- O. What are bullets?
+- Q. What is the use of format painter?

-- O. When are bullets or numbers added to text?
+- Q. When we need to use superscript and subscript?

+- Q. How to apply shadow effect?

+- Q. What is Find and Replace?

+- Q. Define Header and Footer.

+- Q. What is the use of Column Break?

+- Q. What is the difference between Page break and Line break.

+- Q. Explain Page margin, Page orientation and Page size.

-After explaining the chapter, let the students do the course book exercises given on Pages 42, 43 and 44 of the main course book as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Page 44 of the main course book.
+After explaining the chapter, let the students do the course book exercises given on pages 41 and 42 of the main course book as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 42 of the main course book.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 45 of the main course book will enhance the ability of the students and serve as a Subject Enrichment activity.
+In Creative Assignment, activities like Hands-On and Fun in Lab given on page 43 of the main course book will enhance the ability of the students and serve as a interdisciplinary and digital literacy activity.

-Ask the students to collect write a paragraph on My Favourite Sport in MS Word 2010 applying various formatting features to make the paragraph attractive.
+Ask the students to collect write a paragraph on My Favourite Sport in Word 2019 applying various formatting features to make the paragraph attractive.

-4. Graphics in Word 2010
+4. Graphics in Word 2019

+Shapes

+Inserting WordArt

+Inserting pictures

-Shapes Inserting WordArt Inserting pictures Inserting symbols
+Inserting symbols

+Number of Periods 4

-While teaching this chapter, tell the students that although MS Word is a word processor, yet it allows three types of graphics to work upon - Shapes, WordArt and Pictures.
+While teaching this chapter, tell the students that although Word is a word processor, yet it allows three types of graphics to work upon - Shapes, WordArt and Pictures.